lefevre-fraser/GME/Doc/README_in.txt

 2. System Requirements
 ************************************************

-GME has been tested on Windows NT, Windows 2000 and Windows XP.
+GME has been tested on Windows XP, Windows Vista, and Windows 7.

-Note: In order for the database access functionality of GME to work under Windows 95, the latest version of the Microsoft Data Access Components (MDAC) should be installed prior to installing GME.
-MDAC may be downloaded from the Microsoft web site at
-http:

 ************************************************
 3. Installation
 ************************************************

-Uninstall your existing GME before installling this new version!
-Run the self-extracting executable file in a temporary directory.
-Run the setup program and follow the on-screen instructions.
-The temporary installation folder may be deleted after the installation.
+You must uninstall GME versions prior to version 9.1.12 using the Control Panel before installing GME.

 ************************************************
 4. Directories